 Where are we going

-The Closed Plastic Circle ecosystem will be developed towards the end of 2019.
-A management system has been created for it.
+A management system has been created for the Closed Plastic Circle ecosystem.
 The next step is to promote and implement impactful actions to further the 60–70 percent goal.

 Circulating all plastics in the Helsinki metropolitan area